All Episodes

 I think he wants you to go the exact opposite direction.

-You should go to the corner like everybody else does with their drugs.
+If you're going to get your ADHD meds, you should go to the corner like everybody else does with their drugs.

 I think that's what he's trying to say.

-If it's not on the corner, it's not drugs, buddy!
+If it's not on the corner, it's not drugs, buddy.

-I know a guy who's got a well-stocked coat.
+It's got a well-stocked coat.

 jordan holmes

-Where else do you think I get my Lamictal, Dan?
+Where else do you think I get my lamictal, Dan?

 I go down the street, guy opens his trench coat.